Posterior prolapse can result from:

-Animals that walk on four legs only rarely get posterior prolapse.
-The upright weight placed on a woman's pelvic floor is the main reason women experience posterior prolapse.
+Walking upright places weight on a woman's pelvic floor and is the main reason women experience posterior prolapse.

 Increased pelvic floor pressure